 User Manual, Quickstart Guide, and Demos

 The following are the User Manuals of the Sentinare sensor (formerly known as the Cypress visual sensor) in different languages.
-Please go over the user manual to understand the details of the many features and settings of the Sentinare sensor and the app.
+Please go over the manual to understand the details of the many features and settings of the Sentinare sensor and the app.
 The following sections of the manual are especially useful:

 The following is a quickstart guide of the Sentinare sensor and the App, including some video demos.
 More videos are available at our YouTube channel.